dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  WaveletStat

    FCST_WAVELET_STAT_INPUT_DATATYPE
-     Specify the data type of the input directory for forecast files used with the MET WAVELET_STAT tool.
+     Specify the data type of the input directory for forecast files used with the MET wavelet_stat tool.
 Currently valid options are NETCDF, GRIB, and GEMPAK.
 If set to GEMPAK, data will automatically be converted to NetCDF via GempakToCF.
 A corresponding variable exists for observation data called :term:`OBS_WAVELET_STAT_INPUT_DATATYPE`.

      | *Used by:*  WaveletStat